A Brief History of Eastside

 In time, Eastside established a team of elders and deacons, staff expanded, and various ministries developed.
 We praise God for His abundant graciousness, as Eastside has been blessed with generous people, and we enjoy the blessings of serving and ministering to people worldwide while having our property and facilities debt-free today.

 In August of 2010, founding pastor Rick Bourque moved to another pastoral position out-of-state.
 A few months later, Tim Lusk came to serve ECC as Interim Pastor until October of 2011, when Pastor Dan Werthman joined our team of elders.
+In 2015, Dan Werthman left Eastside in order to pursue another call.
+Shortly thereafter, Tim Lusk, returned to ECC as Interim Pastor until June 2016 when he accepted a formal call and became ECC’s full-time Pastor.

 Over the years, the church has continued to be marked by sound teaching, devotion to Christ as the Head of the Church, influencing our culture for Christ, a love for the Church, intercessory prayer, and multiplication of shepherds and churches.
 All of this is the result of the Lord’s grace and faithfulness, for His glory and the advancement of His Kingdom.